 If this posture is too challenging for you, there is a comparatively easier posture derived from the salabhasana yoga pose called Ardha salabhasana.
 The posture involves lifting only one leg and comes with a host of Ardha salabhasana benefits.

-Benefits of Shalabhasana or Locus Pose
+What are The Benefits of Shalabhasana or Locust Pose?

 There are various salabhasana benefits that come with performing this posture.
 Here are a few locust pose benefits.